 The Organization leases various equipment.
 The Organization assesses whether an arrangement qualifies as a lease (conveys the right to control the use of an identified asset for a period of time in exchange for consideration) at inception and only reassesses its determination if the terms and conditions of the arrangement are modified.
 The Organization has elected to treat leases with a lease term of 12 months or less as short term leases.
-They are not recorded on the statement of financial position.
+They are not recorded on the statements of financial position.
 Lease expense is recognized on a straight-line basis over the lease term for short term leases.
-The Organization had no leases with a term greater than 12 months during the years ended December 31, 2022 and 2021.
-Rent expense related to short term operating leases for the years ended December 31, 2022 and 2021 totaled \$8,057 and \$10,474, respectively.
+The Organization had no leases with a term greater than 12 months during the years ended December 31, 2023 and 2022.
+Rent expense related to short term operating leases for the years ended December 31, 2023 and 2022 totaled \$8,373 and \$8,057, respectively.